Lithuania: Risk Assessment

 Business Climate Rating

-- Sound public and external accounts
+- Sound public and external accounts in normal times

 - Banking system dominated by three Scandinavian institutions